codewouter/milestone-project/README.md

     - Music video and photos of the band members for users to view in case they are not familiar with the band or type of music
 - Information on the band
     - Information about the band readily accessible
+- Photos of band members
+    - Allows users to see who they are listening to and connect more deeply with the band
 - A music video
     - Allows users to listen to the music of the band by pressing play